spectromas/RackPlugins/README.md

 Most of these sequencers have their gate outputs dependent from the clock pulse cycle; for this reason there is a clock generator with controllable PWM (pwmClockGen).

+0.5.7:
+For Microsoft Windows users only, there is the possibility to control the sequencers through OSC.
+To do so, you must compile the plugins with the command:

+make -f makefile_osc

+and compile oscServer (a background process that acts like a bridge between VCV and OSC).
+You know that oscServer is connected because the 'DIGITAL' led in the sequencers goes lit. oscServer is written in C# and needs at least Microsoft .NET Framerwork 4.5; in RackPlugins\digitalExt\osc\Repository there are some Liine Lemur patches (jzml).
+If you want to program your own OSC patches, all the mappings are listed in RackPlugins\digitalExt\osc\RepositoryControl List.txt .
+What else?
+Ah, yes, oscServer can control ALL the sequencers SIMULTANEOUSLY ;-) so you can program (and send to me) a mega-patch able to control... everything.